 §45-18-6.
-Requirements for New Hospital/ Medical/ Infectious Waste Incinerators.
+Requirements for new hospital, medical, and infectious waste incinerators.

 6.1.
-Requirements for New HMIWI Units. -- The owner or operator of a new HMIWI unit under subsection 6.2 shall comply with all applicable standards of performance, requirements and provisions of 40 CFR Part 60 Subpart Ec, including any reference methods, performance specifications and other test methods associated with Subpart Ec.
-No person shall construct, reconstruct, modify, or operate, or cause to be constructed, reconstructed, modified, or operated a new HMIWI unit which results in a violation of 40 CFR Part 60 Subpart Ec, or this rule.
+Requirements for new HMIWI units. -- The owner or operator of a new HMIWI unit under this section shall comply with all applicable standards of performance, requirements, and provisions of 40 CFR part 60, subpart Ec, including any reference methods, performance specifications, and other test methods associated with subpart Ec.
+No person shall construct, reconstruct, modify or operate, or cause to be constructed, reconstructed, modified or operated a new HMIWI unit that results in a violation of 40 CFR part 60, subpart Ec or this rule.

 6.2.
-Applicability. -- The owner or operator of a HMIWI unit that meets the following criteria shall be subject to the requirements for new HMIWI units set forth in section 6.
+Applicability. -- The owner or operator of a HMIWI unit that meets the following criteria is subject to the requirements for new HMIWI units set forth in this section 6.
 A new HMIWI unit is a HMIWI unit that either: